abcucberkeley/PyPetaKit5D/README.md

 ## Installation

-This package has been tested with Python 3.11 but other versions may also work
+This package is currently only available for Linux and has been tested with Python 3.11 but other versions may also work

 The installation may take a long time
 ````